brenelz/posts/building-high-performing-organizations.md

 path: "/posts/building-high-performing-organizations"
 ---

-Lately I've been reading a book called <a href="https://www.amazon.ca/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/r">Accelerate - Building and Scaling High Peforming Technology Organizations</a>.
+Lately I've been reading a book called <a href="https://www.amazon.ca/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/r">Accelerate - Building and Scaling High Performing Technology Organizations</a>.

 Some memorable quotes from the book are:<br /><br />